-By a letter of 20 December 1939 the Director of Personnel offered Miss Aragon a choice between the suspension of her appointment and her resignation on certain conditions.
+On 20 December 1939 the Director of Personnel offered Miss Aubert a choice between the suspension of her appointment and her resignation on certain conditions.

-On 23 December 1939 the complainant replied that she could not accept the terms of the dilemma proposed.
+On 23 December the complainant replied that she could not accept the terms of the dilemma proposed.
+She contended that she had held a permanent appointment for almost 20 years and she relied on Article 80 of the Staff Regulations, which established the principle of the inviolability of acquired rights.